-In the most basic terms, a push notification is a pop-up message, or alert, that an app publisher sends to your mobile device.
+In the most basic terms, a mobile app push notification is a pop-up message, or alert, that an app publisher sends to your mobile device.
 Of course you’ll need to have their app installed, and also given permission for them to be able to send you these.
 Another type are mobile web notifications, which don't require a mobile app to receive it.
 In this article we'll focus on mobile app notifications.

 There are three main areas where push notifications come in useful for app publishers:

 Ok, so these all sound like good ways to use push notifications, but you’re probably wondering ‘Where’s the proof?’

 The most recent proof comes from a study done by Localytics at the end of 2015.
 Their findings revealed that the opt-in rate for push notifications is around 50% and, overall, push notifications do help increase user retention (so basically, they’ll keep using your app).
 This occurs only after they’ve spent some time with your app already though.

 Another important thing to keep in mind is if you bombard users with push notifications (more than once a week it seems) then you’ll lose them for good.
 On top of that, these once a week notifications also need to be relevant to the user, which you can do via targeting and groups, which we talk more about below.

 Now let’s take a look at the different types of push notifications you can send, specifically with app makers in mind.